walofficial/wal-react-native/README.md

 - `GoogleService-Info.plist`: Required for iOS push notifications (development and production)

 These files should be properly configured for each environment (development and production).

-## Web Support

-There is experimental support for web using the `npx expo start --web` flag.
-However, this is not ready for production as we are waiting for server-side rendering support.
-Currently, Expo only supports static file generation during build time, with SSR support being blocked by Expo's current limitations.